 For an executive, these may relate less to objective variables (such as poor attendance or failure to complete specific tasks) than subjective variables (inability to motivate the management team or a poor fit with corporate culture).

 A time-served executive is unlikely to take up an appointment unless willing to give it their best shot.
-Executives are usually ambitious self-starters that will move elsewhere if they feel they can’t achieve what’s needed.
+Executives are usually ambitious self-starters who will move elsewhere if they feel they can’t achieve what’s needed.

 8. Signatures